Suya678/Chat_Application/README.md

 ## To Start
 **Note: This application requires running multiple terminal instances**

+**Note: The server is configured to listen on localhost over port 30000**

 **Note: When running the server, please change the linux's default file descriptor limit prior to running the server by enter the following in bash:**
 ```bash
 ulimit -n 99999
 ```

 1. Open two terminals
 2. In one terminal start the server:
 ```bash